threadedblue/fhir.emf/README.md

 &nbsp;

 This project is intended to be used as a data model.
 A likely use case might be as the model component of a webservice.

+Code is generated using the [XML schema](http://hl7.org/fhir/R4/xml.html#schema) taken from the FHIR specification.
+This schema(s) can be found in the model directory.

+    model/fhir-codegen-xsd

+Because the code is generated, it can be regenerated.
+If and when HL7 changes the specification, a new, conformant code base can be had.

+An EMF generated code base offers some benefits over hand written.

+1. The code is fully compliant with the specification.
+2. The API is consistent with no odd little anomalies.
+3. A graph of EMF objects can be de/serialized to/from a variety of formats.
+XMI, XML, and JSON are currently supported.
+RDF (resource description framework) and AA (associative array) can be implemented by following the same pattern as say XML and can work consistently.
+4. EMF supports it's own reflection capability similar to Java's but more efficient and easier to use.
 &nbsp;

 Because this is a full, complete implementation; it supports Structure Definiition and can therefore be used to define a [FHIR profile](http://hl7.org/fhir/R4/profiling.html#5.1.0).
 However, [extensions](http://hl7.org/fhir/R4/profiling.html#api) are by their nature additions to the FHIR specification and will likely require additional code.
 &nbsp;

-Code is generated using the [XML schema](http://hl7.org/fhir/R4/xml.html#schema) taken from the FHIR specification.
-This schema(s) can be found in the model directory.

-    model/fhir-codegen-xsd

-fhir.emf accomodates the differences between FHIR's XML and JSON serializations.
+fhir.emf accomodates the differences between FHIR's XML and JSON de/serializations.
 Without these accomodations, de/serialization to XML would be conformant but JSON would be non-conformant.

 Source code is maintained in two locations: